 The obligatory lantern hook was also present.

 The tent has a good amount of ventilation, both below, above, and at the back of the tent.

 Pitching the Coleman Mosedale 5

 This is a really straightforward tent to pitch.

 For years, many tents came with very thin cheap tent pegs.
-It was good to see that Coleman has provided much thicker tent pegs, as well as spare guyline and a tent repair patch.
+It was good to see that Coleman has provided much thicker tent pegs, a spare guyline and a tent repair patch.

 Assembling the tent poles is the first thing you need to do when pitching this tent.